Types of payroll systems: features, benefits, and challenges

 How does an EOR handle payroll taxes and compliance?

 An EOR handles payroll taxes and compliance by managing tax deductions, social security contributions, and employer obligations based on local laws.
 It processes employee salaries, files payroll taxes, and provides compliant payslips.
-The EOR helps businesses meet legal requirements in every country by reducing the risk of fines and compliance issues.
+The EOR helps businesses meet legal requirements in every country, reducing the risk of fines and compliance issues.

 How does an EOR handle payroll for independent contractors?